 Arsenal threw predictions and punditry aside to beat Chelsea today in the finals of the Emirates FA Cup.

 Wembley Stadium was sunny, lively and boisterous.
-Over ninety thousand fans all over the world came over to the storied global city of London to what many predicted will be the most one-sided FA Cup final in recent history.
+Over ninety thousand fans all over the world thronged to the storied global city of London to what many predicted will be the most one-sided FA Cup final in recent history.

 Many were the reasons adduced for that sentiment.
 And they were not without solid grounds.